Blowout after blowout shows Alaska high school football has a problem

 From there they can consider the plausible alternatives.

-n Competitive grouping to establish districts as opposed to relying on population
+n Grouping by competitive history to establish conferences as opposed to relying on school enrollment.

 n Reducing the sport at the lower tiers to 8-man (5 on the line of scrimmage, with tight ends eligible to catch passes) or 6-man variants of the game.
 Eight-man is a popular alternative on the West Coast with Washington (34 schools), Oregon (41 schools) and California (108 schools) fielding teams.